lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?
 Caity: Lucidchart.
 After having the main timeline built, we really didn't refer back to it that much (or at least I didn't).
+Bobby: I agree the Lucidchart was something I did not use or look back at.
+The breakdown of each week and the due dates of assignments made it unnecessary.

 How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?
 Luke: We wanted to make sure that there was clear communication and effective organization.
 We wanted to make sure that everyone understood what they were supposed to be doing.
 These tools have been priceless during the development process.

 ---